What’s at Stake

 Approximately 10,000 Americans become eligible for Medicare each day – significantly increasing the need and demand for SHIP services.
-Over the past two years, more than 7 million people with Medicare received help from SHIPs.
-Individualized assistance provided by SHIPs has almost tripled over the past 10 years.
+In 2017, SHIPs provided one-on-one health insurance counseling for nearly 3 million Medicare beneficiaries, and conducted outreach to nearly 3.5 million individuals at public presentations, enrollment events, health and senior fairs, and other interactive community events.
+Individualized assistance provided by SHIPs has almost tripled over the past decade.

-If annual funding had simply kept pace with inflation and the growth in the number of Medicare beneficiaries since FY11, it would have reached at least $67 million.
+If annual funding had simply kept pace with inflation and the growth in the number of Medicare beneficiaries since FY11, it would have reached almost $75 million.
 With the increase in beneficiaries and the complexity of the Medicare program, investment in SHIP is crucial.